History of Fine Gael: 2016 general election, return to government

 On 3 February 2016, Kenny announced his intention to request that President Higgins dissolve the 31st Dáil.
 He told the Dáil before its dissolution that the 2016 general election would occur on Friday, 26 February.

 Fine Gael won 50 seats in the 32nd Dáil, 29 short of an overall majority.
-Preliminary discussions took place with Leader of the Opposition Mícheál Martin, in order to agree on an arrangement to support either Kenny, Fine Gael or under a new leader to form a new government.
+Preliminary discussions took place with Leader of the Opposition Micheál Martin, in order to agree on an arrangement to support either Kenny, Fine Gael or under a new leader to form a new government.
 On 10 March 2016, Kenny resigned as Taoiseach, after failing to win enough votes to be elected for a second term.
 He and the cabinet continued in a caretaker capacity until a new government was formed.

 On 29 April 2016, an agreement was reached with Fianna Fáil to allow a Fine Gael–led minority government, and on 6 May 2016, Kenny was elected Taoiseach again, by a margin of 59 to 49 votes (with 51 abstentions), and formed a government.
 He became the first member of Fine Gael to win re-election as Taoiseach in the party's history.
 Kenny also took over as Minister for Defence, from Simon Coveney, who was appointed Minister for Housing, Planning, Community and Local Government.